The Hollow Men (book)

 The Hollow Men is a 2006 book written by Nicky Hager about the election strategies used by the New Zealand National Party during New Zealand's 2005 general election.
 The book has been adapted into a stage play, and filmed as a documentary.

+In 2026, it was retrospectively considered the first part of Hager's "Dirty Politics trilogy", alongside 2014's Dirty Politics and 2026's Dirty Work.

 Background

 The Hollow Men is based on a wide range of internal party documents, including emails, which Hager stated were leaked to him by six National Party insiders.
 The documents and emails were written by then party leader Don Brash, and a wide range of people associated with him.
 The book was initially prevented from being published when Brash obtained an injunction preventing anyone from publishing material from emails that he had written.
 At the time he was unaware that Hager had completed the book and was about to launch it.
 Brash claims that the emails were stolen.
 However, on 23 November 2006, Brash announced his resignation from the leadership of the National Party.
 The following day he had the injunction lifted, allowing the book to be released.
 Political scientist Raymond Miller wrote that, "Had he not resigned, he would not have survived the fallout from this book's release."